yardnsm/blox-zsh-theme/README.md

 ![](./.github/terminal-sliced.png)

 The main idea of this theme is dividing the prompt into blocks.
-There are core blocks, which are the most simple and basic blocks (like the current working directory), and there are modular blocks which can be arranged and modified.
+The blocks are modular and they could be arranged and modified.
 Each block has its options, which can also be customized.

 The following sections describe the built-in blocks and their customizing options.